 Which anticoagulant should be used?

+Both the 2021 NICE and the the 2016 ESC guidelines recommend the use of a direct-acting oral anticoagulant DOAC).
 A November 2017 Systematic review with network meta-analysis showed that DOACs as a class are more effective, safer and reduced all-cause mortality compared to warfarin.
 There is no current antidote for DOACs, but research has shown that they are still safer than warfarin, even without the potential for reversibility.

 Apixaban 5 mg bd was ranked as the most effective DOAC for reducing stroke and all-cause mortality and was also the safest with the lowest incidence of bleeding.
 The bleeding risk is still significant though, at 1-2% annum.